 Since we can’t be on a Disney Cruise all year long, I thought it would be fun to try and recreate the yummy bread at home.
-Rather than do a banana pineapple bread, I went even more tropical and created a coconut pineapple bread recipe inspired by this cranberry orange bread!
-It’s filled with tropical citrus flavors like coconut, pineapple, and a little bit of orange for added brightness.
+Rather than do a banana pineapple bread, I went with just a sweet pineapple bread!

 And it’s delicious.
 I also created a little pina colada glaze to pour on top if you want a bit more sweetness or you can just eat the bread all by itself.

 - Moist – the sour cream and pineapple in this bread keep the bread itself super moist rather than dry and crumbly.

 - Tropical flavor – this bread takes you right to the tropics with the crushed pineapple!

 - Pineapple glaze – the pineapple glaze on top adds just the perfect hint of sweetness to finish off the bread!

 - Flour – all-purpose flour works best for this bread

 - Pineapple – I used a 20 ounce can of crushed pineapple with the juice for this recipe.
 You’ll reserve two tablespoons of the juice to use with the glaze.

 - Salt – I recommend sea salt in this recipe but if you don’t have sea salt, another salt will work just fine!

 This pineapple bread is super simple to make.